pimlie/nuxt-optout/README.md

 To be totally honest, I can't as also this package could contain bugs.

+As mentioned, despite using this package you should still tell nuxt/telemetry you want to opt-out by setting `telemetry: false` in your nuxt.config

 ## What can I do to be even more sure?

 > Note that this solution is often not portable between computers and/or networks